saferpay/jsonapi/texts/01_Introduction.md

 -------------------------

 This is the default authentication method.
-Technical users for the JSON API can be created by the merchant in the Saferpay Backoffice.
+Technical users for the JSON API can be created by the merchant in the Saferpay Backoffice under [**Administration > JSON API**](https://test.saferpay.com/BO/Administration/JsonApiLogin).
 The password will not be stored at SIX (only a securely salted hash thereof).
 There will be no password recovery besides creating a new user / password pair from your Backoffice account.